 15. Medium Skin Fade

 For a classic or medium skin fade style, opt for a cut that evenly tapers from long to short on the sides of your head.
 To nail the look, ensure that your hair gradually reduces to reveal skin at a point halfway between your hairline and the top of your ears.

-16. Skin Fade + Messy Fauxhawk
+16. Skin Fade with Messy Fauxhawk

 Want the edgy style of a mohawk without the punk attitude?
 A faux hawk with a skin fade could be the perfect answer.
 Just remember to keep things messy on top for a modern departure from the traditional structured spikes and shapes.

-17. Skin Fade + Mini Pompadour
+17. Skin Fade with Mini Pompadour

 An eye-catching, mini pompadour, and skin fade style is sure to get you noticed and envied.
 Best of all, it’s easy to create and can work for all hair types.
 Just use a blow dryer to blast damp roots up and back before combing your hair into position with some pomade.

-18. Skin Fade + Parted Pompadour
+18. Skin Fade with Parted Pompadour

 For a hairstyle that’s stylish and polished, consider partnering a parted pompadour with a skin fade.
 The combination will appear clean and neat thanks to the short sides and side part but also fashionable due to the on-trend top.